 - All driver license and identification cards must contain a full facial digital photograph.

-Sunglasses, hats, scarves or headdresses that cover parts of the person's face cannot be worn.
+Headwear, such as hats, scarves, or headdresses, worn for religious purposes may be worn only when it does not cover parts of the person's face or cast shadows.
+The headwear must be moved above the crown of the head to the person's hairline so not to obstruct the structure of the persons face.
+Headwear with bills, such as a ball cap, must be positioned in a manner that the bill is facing towards the ceiling or behind the persons head so not to interfere with the persons facial features or cast shadows on the person's face.
+Items containing vulgar, explicit, or offensive images and/or language must be removed.
 Similarly, the photo image must not display the driver's tongue, hands or any other feature that detracts from the photo image.
 Glasses must be removed as they hinder photo facial recognition technology's ability to function properly.
 Uniform and unrestricted photo images will reduce identification fraud and prevent the Division from issuing duplicate documents.

 Normally, the Division will update the digital image on file upon every renewal.
 Should circumstances prevent the person from coming into DMV when renewing a driver license or identification card, the Division will use the digital image on file until a new photograph can be taken.